 My Dad was my hero.
 His badge was his superpower.
 He’d flash it and we’d skip lines to get on rides at Coney Island.
-He’d flash his badge, and we’d gain access to the most secure areas at Kennedy Airport so he can show this aspiring engineer around (pre-9/11).
+He’d flash his badge, and we’d gain access to the most secure areas at Kennedy Airport so he can show this aspiring engineer around the hangars (pre-9/11).

-And though I could imagine what it was like as a Black man serving on the police force in the 60s and 70’s, like countless others like him, my father learned to store the blatant racism directed toward him in his mental locker before he came home.
+And though I could imagine what it was like as a Black man serving on the police force in the 60s and 70’s, like countless others like him, my father learned to store the blatant racism directed toward him and the Black offenders in his mental locker before he came home.
 And so I romanticized the job.
 My favorite TV shows were police series like “Adam 12” and “Columbo”.
 I drank the Kool-Aid.